 A comparison of the hemipenes described in the present study indicates that the affinities between the African taxa Geodipsas depressiceps, G. procterae, and G. vauerocegae are much closer than those of any of these taxa to the Malagasy species.

-depressive prom table 1 and Laurent (1956).
-Data of G. d. marlieri from Laurent (1956) and Derleyn (1978).
-Data of G. infralineata from table 1 and Guibe (1958).
+TABLE 2: Differential characters between the species considered in the present study.
+Data of Geodipsas vauerocegae and G. procterae from RASMUSSEN et al. (1995); details of sublinguals and temporal conformation from pictures of vauerocegae and procterae holotypes in RASMUSSEN et al. (1995).
+Data of G. d. depressiceps from table 1 and LAURENT (1956).
+Data of G. d. marileri from LAURENT (1956) and DERLEYN (1978).
+Data of G. infralineata from table 1 and GUIBÉ (1958).
 Data of G. boulengeri from PERACCA (1892); details of temporal conformation from the corresponding drawing of the holotype.
-Data of Compsophis albiventris from Mocquard (1894) and drawings of GUIBÉ (1958).
-Data of Brygophis conlangesi from Domergue (1988).
-Data of Alluaudina mocquardi from followed (in brackets) by other observed values (except Temp config).
-The Temp formula of Compsophis albiveutris could not be ascertained since the drawing of GUIBE (1958) differs from the formula 1+2 given in the description.
-Several character states of G, d, marlieri (PreOc.
-PostOc.
-Temp, SupLab) are not totally (1995); details of sublinguals and temporal conformation from pictures of vauerocegue and procterae holotypes in Rasmussen et al. (1995).
-Data of G. d.
-GUIBÉ (1958) and LANZA (1990).
-Data of Allhaudlina bellyi from table I and GLAW & VENCES (1994).
-Other data from table I. Abbreviations as in table I exeept TABLE 2: Differential characters between the species considered in the present study.
-Data of Geodipsas vauerocegae and G. procterae from RASMUSSEN et al. for TL, (maximum total length in mm), TaL% (relative tail length in % of total length).
-TL, TaL%, and SC are given seperately for males (M) and females (F when data were available.
+Data of Compsophis albiventris from MOCQUARD (1894) and drawings of GUIBÉ (1958).
+Data of Brygophis coulangesi from DOMERGUE (1988).
+Data of Alluaudina bellyi from table 1 and GLAW & VENCES (1994).
+Other data from table 1.
+Abbreviations as in table 1 except for TL (maximum total length in mm), TaL% (relative tail length in % of total length).
+TL, TaL%, and SC are given seperately for males (M) and females (F) when data were available.
 For Tal%, V, and SC we give the range of observed values.
-For other characters we give the value which was most often observed.

-reliable since LAURENT (1956) only mentioned characters which are distinct to G. d. depressiceps.
+For other characters we give the value which was most often observed, followed (in brackets) by other observed values (Lescept Temp config).
+The Temp formula of Compsophis albiventris could not be ascertained since the drawing of GUIBÉ (1958) differs from the formula 1+2 given in the description.
+Several character states of G. d. marlieri (PreOc, PostOc, Temp, SupLab) are not totally reliable since LAURENT (1956) only mentioned characters which are distinct to G. d. depressiceps.